briandeheus/carton/README.md

 Carton
 =========

-Manage your library files throughout your codebase without worrying about anything.
+Manage your library files throughout your codebase without worrying about anything except maybe some trivial things like making sure your code works.

 ##Example